amandaz/harbor/docs/installation_guide.md

 The installation package file for each release can be downloaded from the [release tab](https://github.com/vmware/harbor/releases).
 ### Prerequisites for target machine
 Harbor is deployed as several docker containers.
 Hence, it can be deployed on any Linux distribution.
-Before deploying harbor, the target machine requires python, docker-engine, docker compose installede.
+Before deploying harbor, the target machine requires python, docker-engine, docker-compose installed.
-* Python needs to be verion 2.7 or higher.
+* Python needs to be version 2.7 or higher.
 Some Linux distributions (Gentoo, Arch) may not have a Python interpreter installed by default.
 On those systems, you need to install one.
 * The docker engine needs to be version 1.8 or higher.
-For the details to install docker engine, please refer to: https://docs.docker.com/engine/installation/
+For the details to install docker engine, please refer to https://docs.docker.com/engine/installation/
 * The docker-compose needs to be version 1.6.0 or higher.
-For the details to install docker compose, please refer to: https://docs.docker.com/compose/install/
+For the details to install docker compose, please refer to https://docs.docker.com/compose/install/

 ### Configure Harbor Parameters
-Taking version 0.1.0 as an example, after downloading the package file **harbor-0.1.0.tgz** from release tab, you need to extract the package, make update to the parameters in the file **harbor.cfg**, execute the **prepare** script to generate configuration files for docker containers, and use docker-compose to start the service.
+Taking version 0.1.0 as an example, after downloading the package file **harbor-0.1.0.tgz** from release tab, you need to extract the package, make the update to the parameters in the file **harbor.cfg**, execute the **prepare** script to generate configuration files for docker containers, and use docker-compose to start the service.
 For simplest case, you only need to update the **hostname** attribute in **harbor.cfg** by updating the value to the IP or fully qualified hostname of your target machine, for example 192.168.1.10.
-Please see the next section for the details of each attriubte.
+Please see the next section for the details of each attribute.
 ```
 $ tar -xzvf harbor-0.1.0.tgz
 $ cd harbor